-How Government Has Addressed The Problem
+How the Government Has Addressed The Problem

 As a prospective physician, you, too, can play a critical role in ensuring a level playing field in our country’s healthcare system.
 Several colleges have even started programs to counter the problem.
-This is good news as it means that America’s health system’s stakeholders are alive to the unfortunate reality.
+This is good news as it means that America’s health system stakeholders are alive to the unfortunate reality.

 Our Role as Physicians